raspberrypilearning/comic-character/en/step_7.md

 --- /code ---

-`"DOMContentLoaded"` is an `eventType` signal that tells when the main structure of a webpage is ready, letting JavaScript start doing things without waiting for everything like pictures to finish loading.
+`"DOMContentLoaded"` is an `eventType` signal that tells when the main structure of a web page is ready, letting JavaScript start doing things without waiting for everything like pictures to finish loading.

 --- /task ---